karptonite/geekcache/README.md

 // $result === false
 ```

-When any tag is cleared, all cache items that had that tag added will be cleared as
+When any tag is cleared, all cache items that had that tag added will be
-well.
-Note that if you add tags to an item when you store a value, you must add
+cleared as well.
+Note that if you add tags to an item when you store a value,
-the same tags to the cache item when you want to retrieve the value.
+you must add the same tags, in the same order, to the cache item when you want
+to retrieve the value.

 Memoization
 -----------

 Memoization allows you to tell the cache item to store the value retrieved in a
 local in-memory cache rather than going to the caching service for every
 lookup.
-Ths can be useful if you have a cache item that may be looked up many times
+Ths can be useful if you have a cache item that may be looked up many
-on a given pageload.
+times on a given pageload.
 Memoization lasts only as long a a PHP process.

 ```php
 <?php